PedroAndrade89/config-scripts/README.md

 ## Prerequesites

-You need to install ansible and have provided ssh access to the sudo <user>  where app will be deployed
+You need to install ansible and have provided ssh access to the sudo "ssh_user"  where app will be deployed

 ```
 pip install ansible